Loading...

 By layering sentiment over intent performance, product teams can balance efficiency, trust, and long-term user satisfaction.
 Mindlytics tracks sentiment shifts across the conversation, not just at the end.

-Step 3: Using the Mindlytics Portal as a PM
+Using the Mindlytics Portal as a PM

 • Compare conversion rates before and after prompt changes